Everything you need to know about concrete and cement mixes and sealers for making concrete crafts.

 In order from left to right in the photo, these were the results.

-Cement Planter Ball 1
+Cement Planter Ball 1 (Left)

-Cement Planter Ball 2
+Cement Planter Ball 2 (Middle)

-Cement Planter Ball 3
+Cement Planter Ball 3 (Right)

--I suspect the sealer wasn’t evenly applied on the backside, but without sealer, it would have looked like #1.
+-I suspect the sealer wasn’t evenly applied on the backside, but without sealer, it would have looked like the planter in the middle.

 To get a good comparison, I started the test by comparing water evaporation in a plastic container, vs an unsealed cement pot.

 It took a little more than a week for the water to disappear and of course, it was from the cement planter.

-Water Evaporation in Sealed vs Not
+How Much Water Evaporation Is There in Sealed Cement vs Not Sealed?

 The second stage of this test was to compare the absorption of water in an unsealed planter versus a sealed cement planter.